coverclock/com-diag-tesoro/README.md

     /var/www/html/tesoro

-which is simplified is you pre-create this directory as root and make yourself the owner of it.
+which is simplified if you create this directory as root and make yourself the owner of it.

+    sudo mkdir -p /var/www/html/tesoro
+    sudo chown ${USER}:${USER} /var/www/html/tesoro

 Then you can, for example,

     cd
     mkdir -p src